-- 1. Pre COVID-19 No health pandemic and economic crisis: In this scenario, the balance of payments and net foreign assets were estimated under conditions without the occurrence of the COVID-19 pandemic. - Scenario A Quick Recovery: this scenario assumes no significant tourism activity for 3 months, a decrease in economic activity, a slowdown in foreign investments, a drop in imports, reduced outflows as a result of strengthened capital control measures, and a deterioration in the government fiscal balance accompanied by an increase in government foreign borrowing. - 3.
-Scenario B Slow Recovery: this scenario assumes no significant tourism activity for 6 months, a decrease in economic activity, a slowdown in foreign investments, a drop in imports, reduced outflows as a result of strengthened capital control measures, and a deterioration in the government fiscal balance accompanied by an increase in government foreign borrowing.
+- 1. Pre COVID-19 No health pandemic and economic crisis: In this scenario, the balance of payments and net foreign assets were estimated under conditions without the occurrence of the COVID-19 pandemic. - Scenario A Quick Recovery: this scenario assumes no significant tourism activity during months April 2020 up to including June 2020, a decrease in economic activity, a slowdown in foreign investments, a drop in imports, reduced outflows as a result of strengthened capital control measures, and a deterioration in the government fiscal balance accompanied by an increase in government foreign borrowing. - 3.
+Scenario B Slow Recovery: this scenario assumes no significant tourism activity during months April 2020 up to including September 2020, a decrease in economic activity, a slowdown in foreign investments, a drop in imports, reduced outflows as a result of strengthened capital control measures, and a deterioration in the government fiscal balance accompanied by an increase in government foreign borrowing.

-4. Scenario C - Lingering Recovery: this scenario assumes no significant tourism activity for 9 months, a decrease in economic activity, a slowdown in foreign investments, a decline in imports, reduced outflows as a result of strengthened capital control measures, and a deterioration in the government fiscal balance accompanied by an increase in government foreign borrowing.
+4. Scenario C - Lingering Recovery: this scenario assumes no significant tourism activity during months April 2020 up to including December 2020, a decrease in economic activity, a slowdown in foreign investments, a decline in imports, reduced outflows as a result of strengthened capital control measures, and a deterioration in the government fiscal balance accompanied by an increase in government foreign borrowing.